Royal Holloway, University of London: Halls of residence

 Most halls are part of the main campus, and initially allocated to first year students who firmly accept a conditional or unconditional offer.
 Accommodation prices at the university can vary, ranging from £85-£163 per week.
 Halls are either self-catered or catered, with students living in the latter entitled to a 50 per cent discount off the normal price of the majority of food sold in the dining halls.
 Around 2,900 students live in halls of residence.

 The Founder's Building houses 493 students in original Victorian rooms and converted space, which underwent refurbishment in 2012.
 Meals for catered students are provided in Founder's dining hall.

 Also on campus, Gowar and Wedderburn, a construction of 570 study bedrooms in two new blocks opened in September 2004.
 These halls were also used as accommodation for rowers at the 2012 Olympic Games.

 Similar accommodation blocks, named Butler, Tuke and Williamson, were completed in September 2007 to replace the ageing Athlone, Cameron and Williamson Halls.
 Of the waste created by the demolition of Athlone, Cameron and Williamson, 98 per cent was recycled.
 All five of these new halls were named after former principals and have been designed to be environmentally friendly, accomplished by sedum-planted roofs that change colour by season, as well as being designed to improve insulation.
 In a BREEAM environmental performance assessment, the Butler, Tuke and Williamson halls were rated "Very Good", as their construction was designed to reduce heat loss.

 Kingswood I and II are 1 mi away.
 These halls hold more than 400 students, and a free bus service operates to the campus.
 It closed in 2023.
 Other accommodation includes Highfield Court (125 students), Penrose Court (200 students), Reid Hall (287 students), and Runnymede Hall (441 students) which was opened by The Princess Royal in 1992.

 Notable people

 The visitor of the college is Lady Arden of Heswall, former justice of the Supreme Court of the United Kingdom.

 Principals / Vice Chancellors

-Since 2000, the college has had four principals:
+Since the merger of Royal Holloway College and Bedford College in 1985, the college has had six principals: